PsyTeachR/mcs-conv/docs/13-visualisation.md

 * This code uses two calls to `stat_summary()` that was introduced during the t-test chapter.
 The first draws a `point` to represent the mean, and the second draws an `errorbar` that represents standard error (`mean_se`).
 * `guides` is a new function and can be used to adjust whether legends are displayed.
 This has the same effect as specifying `show.legend = FALSE` in both `geom_violin()` and `geom_boxplot()` but it uses less code to do so.
 * `fatten = NULL` removes the median line from the boxplots.
 This can be useful if you're running a test where you're comparing means as it makes it easier to see the point range.
+* You may get warning messages telling you that R has removed rows containing missing values, you do not need to worry about this.

 ```r